ddbj/ddbj_curator_assistant/README.md

 # DDBJ Curators' Assistant

 The system consists of:
 - A set of tools designed to automated and standardize, in a fast and easy way, the curation of Sequence Datasets submitted to DDBJ.
-It comprises four steps: validation (ddbj_mss_validation); auto-correction (ddbj_autofix); auto upload files to DDBJ Database (ddbj_sakura2DB); and update work tracking spreadsheet (ddbj_kaeru, "kaeru 帰る" means "go home" in Japanese language, in the sense that the work is done).
+It comprises four steps: validation (ddbj_mss_validation); auto-correction (ddbj_autofix); auto upload files to DDBJ Database (ddbj_sakura2DB); and update work tracking spreadsheet (ddbj_kaeru, "kaeru 帰る" means "leave, go home" in Japanese language, in the sense that the work is done).
 - A database, named dblink_ddbj, that contains the most relevant information from DDBJ Database, designed specially for DDBJ curators.
 - An easy-to-use search engine tool, search_dblink, for quick data retrieval.